Dominion Atlantic Railway: Post–war challenges

 In the post-war years the DAR moved to replace its steam locomotives with diesel-powered models.
 However the railway was relatively late among its North American counterparts in doing so (possibly owing to abundant coal being mined in Nova Scotia).
 The railway experimented with two diesel-electric ALCO S-3 switchers for several months, which were placed in service on July 1, 1956.
 Steam locomotives were not displaced until the arrival of ten EMD SW1200RS road switchers in April 1959.
 The SW1200RSes replaced the S-3s, and all but one steam locomotive, which was retained for a short time, a switcher used in service between Kentville and local communities until 1961.
-The railway also saw CPR introduce two Budd Company Rail Diesel Cars (RDC) in August 1956 to reduce operating costs of its passenger services which had previously been conventional trains hauled by steam locomotives.
+The railway also saw CPR introduce two Budd Rail Diesel Cars (RDC) in August 1956 to reduce operating costs of its passenger services which had previously been conventional trains hauled by steam locomotives.
 The new diesel passenger service was called The Evangeline, although it was widely known in the Annapolis Valley as "The Dayliner".